David Sánchez (musician)

-David Sánchez (born 3 September 1968 in Guaynabo, Puerto Rico) is a Grammy-winning jazz tenor saxophonist from Puerto Rico.
+David Sánchez (born 3 September 1968 in Guaynabo, Puerto Rico) is a Grammy Award-winning jazz tenor saxophonist from Puerto Rico.

 Early life

-Sanchez took up the conga when he was eight and started playing tenor saxophone at age 12.

-His earliest influences were Afro-Caribbean and danza but also European and Latin classical.
+Sánchez took up the conga when he was age eight and started playing tenor saxophone at age 12.
+His earliest influences were Afro-Caribbean and danza styles but also European and Latin classical.
 At the age of 12, Sanchez attended La Escuela Libre de Musica, which emphasized formal musical studies and classical European styles.